Are you preparing for PSLE Chinese oral?

 What’s the real level of difficultly for this P6 Chinese oral practice passage?

-I’m going to analyse this entire passage according to what an average Primary 6 kid might know.
+Let’s analyse this entire Chinese oral passage according to the vocabulary that an average Primary 6 kid should know.

 1. Word difficulty of this oral passage

-In terms of recognizing the Chinese characters in this passage, I’m guessing that some weaker students in Primary 6 is going to have trouble reading the characters 兰 (lán), 克(kè), 政(zhèng), 仰(yǎng), 暮(mù), 赠(zèng), 毕(bì), 麦(mài) and 割(gē).
+In terms of recognizing the Chinese characters in this passage, weaker students in Primary 6 will have trouble reading the characters 兰 (lán), 克(kè), 政(zhèng), 仰(yǎng), 暮(mù), 赠(zèng), 毕(bì), 麦(mài) and 割(gē).
 9 difficult words.

 The usual number of difficult words that we have in school is usually 1 to 2. ^^”